Grimes School

 Grimes School is a historic school building located at Lexington, Davidson County, North Carolina.
-It was built in 1935–1936, and is a two-story, "T"-shaped, Colonial Revival style brick building.
+It was built in 1935–1936, and is a two-story, T-shaped, Colonial Revival-style Flemish bond brick building.
 It features large windows, an entrance portico with Ionic order fluted columns, and a large octagonal cupola.
 Some funding for school construction was provided by the Public Works Administration.

 It was added to the National Register of Historic Places in 1988.